 The Zestino Acrova 07A is a road legal semi-slick tyre designed with a deeper tread pattern that combined with its unique compound, allows drivers to achieve greater running time compared to many other Drift tyres on the market whilst providing plenty of grip which is needed in the current era of drifting.
 Consequently, the 07A has become the number one choice for many drivers, not just in the UK but all over the world.

 The Championship will be run under Motorsport UK permits and regulations.
 Therefore, each event will be organised accordingly, with technical compliance, sporting, judicial and scrutineering processes reflecting this high level status.

 The sporting and technical regulations will continuously be developed and updated by our organisation to ensure they remain relevant to the sport and in keeping with the mission of the Championship.

-To better help teams prepare for the 2021 Drift Pro Championship season we have compiled a brief technical overview of what to expect from the full Technical and Sporting regulations which will be released later this year subject to approval from MSUK.
-You can view the 2021 Technical Overview here.
+To better help teams prepare for the 2024 Drift Pro Championship season we have compiled the full provisional Technical and Sporting regulations which will be subject to approval from MSUK.
+You can view the 2024 Technical regulations here.